socks5-sniffer/socks5-sniffer/README.md

 ## Hi there 👋

-**socks5-sniffer/socks5-sniffer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-My focus other than fun projects will generally revolve around access control, API Security, and Data Protection.
+My focus is to build up my skillset in web development, utilizing the powers of genAI to guide me.
+I am creating a few fun projects (full-stack.assisted) that will generally revolve around access control, API Security, and Data Protection.
 Other security practices executed to keep the code safe and stable include:

 Safe Input Handling:
 All user input is checked and sanitized.
 For example, database queries use prepared statements to avoid SQL injection.